shakelang/Specification/specification/compiler/processor/index.md

 are correct.
 It also checks if the program is valid.
 For example, it checks if a method is not abstract and final at the same time.

+This Article talks about a abstract view of the processor.
+When we are talking about a specific implementation, we will mention it.
+If so, we'll talk about the [Shake Processor Implementation](https://github.com/shakelang/shake/tree/master/shake/compiler/processor)
+(which is the default implementation).

 ## Definition

 ## Phases